Probabilistic logic of quantum observations: Weak completeness

-Observe that the Hilbert space of $I^{B',\NC,f}$ has a finite basis including vectors representing the valuations over the finite set $B'$ of propositional symbols and vectors assigned to the non compatible pairs in $\NC$.
+Observe that the chosen basis for the Hilbert space $\cH$ of $I^{B',\NC,f}$ is a finite set including vectors representing the valuations over the finite set $B'$ of propositional symbols and vectors assigned to the non compatible pairs in $\NC$.
 The map $f$ corresponds to the ``mass" of each valuation.
 So, the quantum state $\ket \psi$ is a superposition of the valuation vectors each weighted by its mass.
 The operator $O_j$ associated with a propositional symbol $B_j \in B'$ is the sum of several operators: \begin{itemize}